schultyy/avm/README.md

 $ avm autoselect
 ```

-Note that this depends on the `engine` property set in the `package.json`.
+Note that this depends on the `engines` property set in the `package.json`.